 2. How do I add a topic to the Agenda?

 The House of Delegates voted to limit the agenda of the House to (1) action on council and committee reports addressing the issues specified by the Speakers and the Speakers’ Advisory Committee (2) action on any matters the Board of Trustees may refer to the House; (3) receipt of an annual report on the actions of standing councils and committees during the year preceding the meeting; (4) elections of officers; (5) educational sessions on key issues; and (6) ceremonial functions (speeches, recognitions, etc.).
 Additional items, not germane to the presented major issues, cannot be added to the agenda during the HOD, but may continually be submitted under the year round process.
-For 2018, please work with your Delegation Chair to communicate your desired topic(s), so that they may bring your idea forward for consideration, or work to submit your policy idea into the year-round resolution process.
+Please work with your Delegation Chair to communicate your desired topic(s), so that they may bring your idea forward for consideration, or work to submit your policy idea into the year-round resolution process.
 The prior process of late or emergency resolution submission is no longer applicable to the meetings of the House, although pending acceptance of this year’s Rules Committee report, there remains a mechanism for bringing up emergent issues for consideration, subject to approval by the Speakers or appeal to CDC, such subjects being then the business of the Board with an option for the Board to return the issue to the current meeting of the House.

 3. How do I extract a recommendation to make an amendment?